jbrunton/jbrunton.com/_posts/2025-02-20-what-we-should-mean-by-accountability.md

 > Accountability entails accepting responsibility for the **tasks** we perform, the **outcomes** of our work, and for **learning** from those outcomes.

 It is achieved by letting those doing the work **give their account** when failures occur.
-This transparency lets individuals and teams demonstrate ownership, and is an effective means to implement organisational learning through the power of personal stories.
+This transparency lets individuals and teams demonstrate ownership, and is an effective means to implement organizational learning through the power of personal stories.

 Prerequisites include **authority**, **team capabilities** (including skills, resources and information) sufficient to do the work, and **psychological safety**.

 Management should support learning and improvement actions based on the category of the domain, taking particular care not to conflate **complex**, **intelligent** and **preventable** failures.
-In most organisations this must include structured learning activities so that complex failures can be reasoned about.
+In most organizations this must include structured learning activities so that complex failures can be reasoned about.

 # References